 That summer, before I left, I’d met Stan Borys.
 When I returned, I focused on working with him.
 I found an apartment in Chicago with Vince Salerno, a sax player John and I worked with.
 I set up my tape deck and added a sequencer, synthesizers and drum boxes.
 I enjoyed not having to share the musical helm.
 I did not bring John and the band into The City with me.
 We would never count off a song again in the same band.

 In the spring of 2005, I got a call out of the blue from John.
 I couldn’t remember the last time we’d spoke.
 We discussed getting together for a beer after I returned from a family trip.
 When I called him, his phone was disconnected.
 The next winter, I heard from his brother Doug that John was locked up.
 By spring of 2006, a year after he reached out to me, I was able to make contact with John, writing, then visiting him at Walworth County jail in Wisconsin.

 John had a serious substance problem.
-He forged a prescription and John got caught trying to get it filled.
+An acquaintance forged a prescription and John got caught trying to get it filled.
 Only John was fined and paroled.
 There was no mention of his acquaintance’s involvement by John.
 Later, his parole officer found out that his employer wasn’t informed about his criminal record.
 He was let go when his employer was told, and went on the run, having run afoul of his terms for parole.
 Freaked out about doing time, he lived in a stolen van, sleeping at night in empty parking lots, scrounging food where he could.
 He broke into a house near Lake Geneva, WI and stole a gun with the intention of killing himself.
 Fortunately, he was caught and couldn’t do it.
 Unfortunately, he had time to do.